vboughner/bixby-capsule-with-aws/docs/01-request-aws-account.md

 You'll be using the following Amazon Web Services: DynamoDB, Lambda, API Gateway, and CloudWatch (for logs).

-If you don't already have an AWS account, you'll need to request one 24 hours before you need it, to allow time for it to finish setting up.
-You'll also need your own AWS credentials, and the AWS command line tools.
-That's something you can set up immediately, without waiting.
+If you don't already have an AWS account, you'll need to request one, up to 3 days before you need it, to allow time for it to finish setting itself up.
+You'll also need your own AWS credentials, and the AWS command line tools (which is something you can work on without waiting).

 Here's how to request an account:
 - go to [Amazon Web Services (AWS)](https://aws.amazon.com/) and click on `Create an AWS Account`